nancyjchen/Musical-Java/README.md

 Challenges: Incorporating dynamics (soft & loud volume) into the song and formatting the music into code, since mistakes are hard to find <br />
 Overall: Combining my computer science and music knowledge, I had fun making this project. :) <br />

-**Recommended IDE**: IntelliJ
+**Recommended IDE**: IntelliJ <br />
-For other IDEs, make sure to include the files from the /lib/ and /src/ folders as well as the image files.
+For other IDEs, make sure to include the files from the /lib/ and /src/ folders as well as the image files.  <br />

 **Date Created**: October 15, 2023

 -----

 The songs can be found on MuseScore.
-Those songs (a) aren't under a license, (b) had a copyright waiver, and/or (c) are in the public domain.
+Those songs (a) aren't under a license, (b) had a copyright waiver, and/or (c) are in the public domain. <br />
 **Included Songs**: Jingle Bells, Twinkle Twinkle Little Stars, 'Life Will Change' From Persona 5, & 'It's Ladybug' from Miraculous Ladybug.

 ----